Hex Pm

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly says 'Use FIRST when you have a name but need an ID,' providing clear context for when to use the tool.
-However, it does not mention when not to use it or compare it with alternatives like entity_profile, leaving some gap in guidance.
+The description explicitly says 'Use FIRST whenever you have a name but need an ID,' providing clear when-to-use guidance.
+It also explains what each entity type returns and acceptable input formats.
+However, it does not explicitly exclude scenarios when an ID is already known or compare with sibling tools like entity_profile or compare_entities.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.